1987 Pacific typhoon season: Typhoon Peke

 On September 28, Hurricane Peke crossed the International Date Line and was thus re-designated as Typhoon Peke at 00:00 UTC that day.
 At the time of crossing, the JMA estimated winds of 90 mph while the JTWC estimated winds of 85 mph.
 In response to improved circus outflow, Peke steadily intensified, and early on September 29, the JTWC estimated that Peke reached its peak velocity, with winds of 115 mph; however, the JMA did not observe any strengthening.
 The typhoon began to encounter drier air, which prevented further intensification and caused the storm to become less organized.
-Midday on September 30, Ian became to decelerate as the storm started a weakening trend.
+Midday on September 30, Peke began to decelerate as the storm started a weakening trend.
 After briefly becoming quasi-stationary, Peke veered to the north-northeast, only to drift back to the southeast as the storm's low- and mid-level centers diverged.
 The JTWC stopped tracking the system on October 3, although its remnants lingered for another three and half days due to collapsed steered currents.
 On October 7, the JMA ceased tracking Peke.